fleetdm/fleet/handbook/business-operations/README.md

 > **Warning:** Do NOT buy LinkedIn Recruiter.
 AEs and SDRs should use their personal Brex card to purchase the monthly [Core Sales Navigator](https://business.linkedin.com/sales-solutions/compare-plans) plan.
 Fleet does not use a company wide Sales Navigator account.
 The goal of Sales Navigator is to access to profile views and data, not InMail.
 Fleet does not send InMail.

+### Report on status of customer financial actions
+This reporting is performed to update the status of open or upcoming customer actions regarding the financial health of the opportunity.
+To complete the report:
+- Go to this [report folder](https://fleetdm.lightning.force.com/lightning/r/Folder/00lUG000000DstpYAC/view?queryScope=userFolders) in SFDC.
+The three reports will provide the data used in the report.
+- Post in the #g-sales slack channel in the following format, using the data from the SFDC reports:
+> Weekly revenue report - [@ mention CRO and CEO]
+> - The number of accounts that have outstanding balances
+> - List the number of customers awaiting invoices
+> - List the number of past-due renewals

 ### Add a seat to Salesforce
 Here are the steps we take to grant appropriate Salesforce licenses to a new hire:
 - Go to ["My Account"](https://fleetdm.lightning.force.com/lightning/n/standard-OnlineSalesHome).